Anne Morrow Lindbergh: Later years and death

 After the war, Anne wrote books that helped the Lindberghs rebuild the reputations which they had lost before World War II.
 The publication of Gift from the Sea in 1955 earned her place as "one of the leading advocates of the nascent environmental movement" and became a national bestseller.

 Over the course of their 45-year marriage, the Lindberghs lived in New Jersey, New York, the United Kingdom, France, Maine, Michigan, Connecticut, Switzerland, and Hawaii.
 Charles died on the island of Maui in 1974.

 According to one biographer, Anne had a three-year affair in the early 1950s with her personal doctor.

 According to Rudolf Schröck, author of Das Doppelleben des Charles A. Lindbergh ("The Double Life of Charles A. Lindbergh"), Anne was unaware that Charles had led a double life from 1957 until his death in 1974.
 His affair with Munich hat maker Brigitte Hesshaimer produced three children whom he supported financially.
-After Hesshaimer's passing in 2003, DNA tests conducted by the University of Munich proved that her three children were fathered by Lindbergh.
+After Hesshaimer's passing in 2003, DNA tests conducted by LMU Munich proved that her three children were fathered by Lindbergh.
 Schröck reported that Brigitte's sister Marietta also bore him two sons.
 Lindbergh had two more children with his former private secretary.
 A family reconciliation with the German family members later took place with Reeve Lindbergh being actively involved.

 After suffering a series of strokes that left her confused and disabled in the early 1990s, Anne continued to live in her home in Connecticut with the assistance of round-the-clock caregivers.
 During a visit to her daughter Reeve's family in 1999, she came down with pneumonia, after which she went to live near Reeve in a small home built on Reeve's Passumpsic, Vermont, farm, where Anne died in 2001 at 94, following another stroke.
 Reeve Lindbergh's book, No More Words, tells the story of her mother's last years.